tigrisdata/tigris-os-docs/docs/legal/service-terms.md

 18. **Disclaimers; No Warranties by Tigris Data**

-    18.1 THE TIGRIS OBJECT STORAGE SERVICE AND ALL MATERIALS AND CONTENT AVAILABLE THROUGH THE TIGRIS OBJECT STORAGE SERVICE ARE PROVIDED “AS IS” AND ON AN “AS AVAILABLE” BASIS.
+    18.1 THE TIGRIS OBJECT STORAGE SERVICE AND ALL MATERIALS AND CONTENT AVAILABLE THROUGH THE TIGRIS OBJECT STORAGE SERVICE ARE PROVIDED "AS IS" AND ON AN "AS AVAILABLE" BASIS.
 TIGRIS DATA DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, RELATING TO THE TIGRIS OBJECT STORAGE SERVICE AND ALL MATERIALS AND CONTENT AVAILABLE THROUGH THE TIGRIS OBJECT STORAGE SERVICE, INCLUDING: (a) ANY IMPLIED WARRANTY OF MERCHANTABILITY,